vittyvk/sibvm_aws/README.md

-# Create a sibling VM on AWS and make it an encalve
+# Create a sibling VM (on AWS)

 ## About

 This is a sample python script which is supposed to be launched from an AWS instance.
-It creates a 'sibling' instance in the same availability zone and the same network as the main VM, isolates the instance with iptables and launch a sample echo server (borrowed from https://realpython.com/python-sockets/) on port 8080.
+It creates a 'sibling' instance in the same availability zone and the same network as the main VM.
+When creating an 'enclave' ('-e' option to 'newvm.py)', the script isolates the instance with iptables and launches a sample echo server (borrowed from https://realpython.com/python-sockets/) on port 8080.
+In non-enclave mode, ssh public key of the current user is added to 'ec2-user' in the remote VM to allow instant access.

 ## Usage